gwsystems/sledge-serverless-framework/README.md

 cd runtime/bin/
 ```

-We can now run Awsm with one of the serverless functions we built.
+We can now run aWsm with one of the serverless functions we built.
 Let's run Fibonacci!

-Because serverless functions are loaded by Aswsm as shared libraries, we want to add the `runtime/tests/` directory to LD_LIBRARY_PATH.
+Because serverless functions are loaded by aWsm as shared libraries, we want to add the `runtime/tests/` directory to LD_LIBRARY_PATH.

 ```bash
 LD_LIBRARY_PATH="$(pwd):$LD_LIBRARY_PATH" ./awsmrt ../tests/test_fibonacci.json